egandro/docker-qemu-arm/README.md

 Original idea: <https://gist.github.com/oofnikj/e79aef095cd08756f7f26ed244355d62>

 This is a automatic installation script.
+As memory is always short, we also install zram.

 ## Android Phone/Tablet with Termux